sigfredonin/react-app-princeps-puzzle/README.md

 ### Popular Electronics Circuit

+Martin Gardner described the Princeps Puzzle as “an elaborate electronic version of the puzzle, with eight lights and eight push buttons.”
+An illuminated light represents a ring on the bar, and the corresponding switch enables the player to attempt to remove it.
+The Princeps Puzzle is a straightforward implementation of the rules for removing a ring, constructed with classic small scale integrated circuits and diodes — 7400 series TTL SSI ICs to the cognoscenti, which includes practically every engineer and hobbyist of my generation who ever built a digital logic circuit, and probably most today as well.
+The transistors in the design are used to supply adequate current to the indicator lamps and play no part in the logic.
+Today an engineer would most likely implement it with one of the many cheap microprocessors available for under $10 quantity one, and LEDs for the lights.
+The Python program below implements the logic that one would use.

 The Popular Electronics article includes this circuit diagram, which I have annotated with logic levels at selected locations --

 ![circuit diagram](https://github.com/sigfredonin/react-app-princeps-puzzle/blob/master/circuit-diagram.jpg "Princeps Puzzle circuit")